make2explore/Tutorial-OpenCV-on-JetsonNano-with-CUDA-support/Enlarge-Swap/README.md

 </br>

-3. Edit the file to enlarge the boundary
+3. Edit the file to enlarge the boundary of swap
   ```
   sudo nano /sbin/dphys-swapfile